MartinPankraz/AzureSAPODataReader/README.md

 Find your initial APIM subscription key under APIs -> Subscriptions -> Built-in all-access subscription -> ... -> Show Primary Key

 ## Authentication considerations
-- This project leverages code based configuration with AAD leveraging "Microsoft.AspNetCore.Authentication" and "Microsoft.Identity.Web" library.
+- This project uses code based configuration with AAD leveraging "Microsoft.AspNetCore.Authentication" and "Microsoft.Identity.Web" library.
 - In order to speed up and stream line the handling of the different tokens required for SAP Principal Propagation we implemented a token cache.
 The MSAL built-in one stores the Azure AD related ones on first login but has no knowledge of the subsequent calls to SAP.
-For that the custom token cache comes into play.

 ### Client-side vs. APIM caching for SAP Principal Propagation
 You can either do this with client-side caching from the [.NET code](Controllers/HomeController.cs) or leverage our [APIM policy](Templates/SAPPrincipalPropagationAndCachingPolicy.cshtml).
 We recommend the latter, because it solves SAP Principal Propagation for all clients and lifts the burden for each client to implement the multi-OAuth sequence of calls for the OAuth2SAMLBearerAssertion flow.